danfruehauf/Scripts/mock-hosts/README.md

 # mock-hosts.sh

-A few simple functions to mock entries in `/etc/hosts` main for the purpose of testing.
+A few simple functions to mock entries in `/etc/hosts` mainly for the purpose of testing.

 ***BACKUP YOUR /etc/hosts*** - I take no responsibility for any data loss.